VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Benchmark

 \subsection{Dataset Statistics}

-Table~\ref{tab:dataset_statistic} summarizes the statistics for \vidhalluc.\ The dataset contains 5,002 unique videos in total, with 3,957 videos for ACH, 600 for TSH, and 445 for STH. \vidhalluc~also features 9,295 QA pairs, with 8,250 questions for ACH, 600 for TSH, and 445 for STH.
-The average video length varies by hallucination type: ACH videos are approximately 21.79 seconds, TSH videos average around 41.19 seconds, and STH videos average 28.72 seconds, resulting in an overall average length of 24.70 seconds across the benchmark.
-Fig.~\ref{fig:video_duration} illustrates the distribution of video durations, showing a peak in the 10-20 second range.
+Table~\ref{tab:dataset_statistic} summarizes the statistics for \vidhalluc.\ The dataset consists of 5,002 unique videos in total, with 3,957 videos for ACH, 600 for TSH, and 445 for STH. \vidhalluc~also includes 9,295 QA pairs, with 8,250 questions for ACH, 600 for TSH, and 445 for STH.
+The average video length varies by hallucination type: ACH videos have an average length of approximately 21.79 seconds, TSH videos average around 41.19 seconds, and STH videos average 28.72 seconds.
+The overall average length across the benchmark is 24.70 seconds.
+Figure~\ref{fig:video_duration} illustrates the distribution of video durations, showing a peak in the 10--20 second range.
 These statistics highlight the diversity and scale of \vidhalluc, establishing it as a valuable resource for evaluating video-based hallucinations.